$300,000 settlement for injured contractor

-Upon arriving home, the homeowner opened the garage door, knocking the client off a twelve-foot ladder, resulting in head injuries and shoulder injuries.
-The matter resolved for $300,000 out of court, without the need for a lawsuit.
+Upon arriving home, the homeowner opened the garage door, knocking the client off a twelve-foot ladder, resulting in head and shoulder injuries.
+The injury claim resolved for $300,000 out of court, without the need for a lawsuit.

 Navigating the finer points of Wisconsin law is a rat's nest for people who aren't buried in the details every day.
 Here's what you really need to know about filing a lawsuit for a slip and fall in Wisconsin:

 - Does your case warrant filing a lawsuit?

 - More slip & fall settlement examples

 - The most common injuries from slip and fall accidents